How to Implement Camera Access from Web Browsers in 5 Minutes

 </script>

-Note: The frame is not a JavaScript blob or buffer object.
-It is a type defined by Dynamsoft, and the actual camera frame data is stored in a built-in canvas object.
+The returned frame is not a Blob or buffer object.
+Instead, it is a custom type defined by Dynamsoft, and the actual image data is stored in an internal canvas element.

-If you need to perform continuous image processing, such as barcode scanning, object detection, or face recognition, you can create a timer to call getFrame() at regular intervals.
+For continuous processing tasks like barcode scanning, object detection, or face recognition, you can use a timer to call getFrame() periodically.

-To deploy the project, ensure that web camera access is via HTTPS.
-You can either use ngrok to forward your local web server to HTTPS or host your project on GitHub Pages.
+• You can use ngrok for HTTPS tunneling or host your project on GitHub Pages.

-The code works perfectly on iOS, Android, and desktop web browsers.
-Multiple back camera selection is only supported on Android.
-The screenshot below is from an iPad Pro.
+The code works smoothly across iOS, Android, and desktop browsers.
+Note: multiple rear camera selection is only supported on Android.

 iOS web browser camera access